 The breasts will look like they join, there may be swelling in between the breasts (after the post-surgical swelling has gone down) and the skin across the sternum (the bone down the middle of your chest, between your breasts) will lift.

-If at any time you are concerned about the look or feel of your breasts after surgery, call your surgeon.
+If at any time you are concerned about the look or feel of your breasts after surgery, call your plastic surgeon.

 Don’t ignore symmastia... it can get worse if not fixed.

 If you are worried you may be developing symmastia it needs to be checked out ASAP to prevent any further separation and damage.

 Can It Be Prevented?

 Symmastia is a complication that a skilled surgeon knows how to avoid causing.
 Which is why it is SO important to choose a board-certified surgeon with extensive experience carrying out breast augmentations.